-Adding Hard Tops Or Enclosures To Your Yacht Will Give You A Place To Stay Cool Even On Hot Days, And A Comfortable Area To Relax
+Adding Fiberglass Hard Top Or Enclosures To Your Yacht Will Give You A Place To Stay Cool Even On Hot Days, And A Comfortable Area To Relax

 - Protection from the sun (more shade)